genixpro/reliascript/README.md

 When a user provides input, it is usually in the form of an unconstrained or partially constrained value.
-The act of validating the user's input is called constraining the value, and must be done explicitly (TODO: should we allow automatic inference of what constraints to apply?).
+The act of validating the user's input is called constraining the value, and must be done explicitly (TODO: should we allow automatic inference of what patterns to apply?).
 Let's see this in action:

 ```